arash039/cub3D/README.md

 ## Installation
 1. Clone the repository.
+2. Copy minilibx library to mlx directory.
-2. Compile the project using the Makefile.
+3. Compile the project using the Makefile.

 ## Usage
 Run the program with a .cub map file as an argument: